sashaoli/GiteaPanel/README_EN.md

 4. Change the program language if necessary.

 ## Usage.
-The program is controlled from the tray by right-clicking.
-Double-clicking on the tray icon launches the Gitea server and opens the Gitea page in the browser.
+The program is controlled from the tray by right-clicking.</br>Double-clicking on the tray icon launches the Gitea server and opens the Gitea page in the browser.

 ## Translate.
 Currently the program supports the following languages: